ekolodenets/script_django_todo_autoinstall/README.md

 # Django To-Do
 ## Have you ever dreamed about creating something with only one double-click?
 Now you can do this.
-This file allow you to create To-Do app in Django.
+This file allows you to create To-Do app in Django.
 Have fun!

 Script steps:
 - 1 creating virtual environment